-4. Are these alternatives e.g. saisie conservatoire or freezing order?
+4. Are there alternatives e.g. saisie conservatoire or freezing order?

-Apart from arrest or attachment.
-Under normal civil procedure Rules and Practice the Court can also grant a "Mareva Injunction.
+Under normal civil procedure Rules and Practice the Court can also grant a "Mareva Injunction", restraining order and attachments on goods, property and entitlements.

 Those claims in respect of which the Admiralty Court has jurisdiction in terms of the enactments stated in Clause 1 above.